 During the onsite, you can expect to meet five people.
 You’ll have 4 interview, 3 with current product managers and 1 with a current engineer.
 You’ll have lunch with another PM.

 PM interviews will be similar to the phone interview, but they’ll go deeper.
 You’ll solve more problems and likely go through all question types multiple times (analytics, product design, strategy, etc.)

 In addition, you will have a technical interview with a Google engineer.
 Review computer science fundamentals for this.
 You must show your understanding of topics such as data structures, software design, and system architecture.

 Step 5.
 Hiring Committee review

-You don’t do anything here.
-You just wait to hear back.
-The hiring committee is in charge of reviewing all of the feedback from your interviews so far and providing a hire/no hire recommendation.
-The way this works is as follows:
+The hiring committee is in charge of reviewing all of the feedback from your interviews and providing a recommendation on how to proceed (Hire or No Hire).
+This works is as follows:

 Step 6.
 Team matching process

 If the hiring committee recommends that Google hires you, your recruiter will talk to you about your interests based on PM openings across Google.
 The recruiter will then send managers with openings on their team your application with all of the interview feedback.
 The recruiter will set up a few meetings (typically a 30-minute phone conversation) with managers interested in having you on their team.

 These meetings with potential managers are not considered interviews.
 You shouldn’t be asked to solve problems.
 But, you are speaking with your potential boss.
 Use this as an opportunity to see whether you’d like to work for that team and manager, and leave a good impression on the manager.